<< Click to Display Table of Contents >>

 Note: Before the import process begins, makes a backup copy of your database.

 If you have the Access backend, QuoteWerks makes a backup copy of your database with the same base name followed by a numerical sequence for the extension.
 (Example: PRODUCTS.B01).
 QuoteWerks increments this sequence each time you do an import, so the backup file most recently created has the highest numerical sequence.
 If during the import an error occurs, you can retrieve your database by renaming the PRODUCTS.B01 file to PRODUCTS.MDB.

-If you have the SQL backend, QuoteWerks makes a backup copy of your database as a tab delimited text file in the \QuoteWerks\Backups\<date of import> folder with the same base name as the product database SQL table name like "Products_OurProducts" and and the time in UTC 24 hour format, then will end in a .bxx file extension if there are less than 125,000 records.
+If you have the SQL backend, QuoteWerks makes a backup copy of your product tables as a tab delimited text file in the \QuoteWerks\Backups\<date of import> folder with the same base name as the product database SQL table name like "Products_OurProducts" and and the time in UTC 24 hour format, then will end in a .bxx file extension if there are less than 125,000 records.
 (Example: Products_OurProducts.B01) This automatic backup is not a replacement for proper full SQL database backups, but rather an extra resource in case accidental changes are applied to a product database.